Landlord Software & Technology

 0 m

-Standard landlord software is designed around the whole-property tenancy model.
-One property, one tenancy, one rent figure, one set of certificates.
+Standard landlord software is built around the whole-property tenancy model: one property, one tenancy, one rent figure, one set of certificates.
 That model breaks the moment you have three unrelated tenants sharing a kitchen.
-Room-level billing cannot be approximated from property-level billing.
-Licensing reminders tied to property addresses rather than licence renewal dates miss the point entirely.
-And compliance checklists built for assured shorthold tenancies do not prompt the fire door inspection, the weekly alarm test log, or the annual licensing renewal that HMO landlords need to track as a matter of statutory duty.
+Room-level billing cannot be approximated from property-level billing, licensing reminders tied to property addresses rather than licence renewal dates miss the point, and compliance checklists built for assured shorthold tenancies do not prompt the fire-door inspection, the weekly alarm-test log or the annual licensing renewal that HMO landlords must track as a matter of statutory duty.
+This guide compares the leading HMO management software options available to UK landlords in 2026, assessed specifically on how well they handle the HMO-specific requirements that general platforms either do poorly or ignore.

 Why HMO management software is different